jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 Now, remember our A.I. needs to constantly check the state of the game board as to whether or not there is *almost* a winning scenario so it can either win or block.
 It does not need to check *all* of the possible cell combinations on the board, just the ones where win combinations can ever happen.

-The Game class therefore contains a constant called WIN_COMBINATIONS that keeps track of, in each of its indexes, the board's cells that need to be filled by a row of similar tokens ("X" or "O") in order to achieve a win for each game (it contains all possible winning combinations in either horizontal, vertical, or diagonal configurations).
+The Game class therefore contains a constant called WIN_COMBINATIONS that keeps track of, in each of its indexes, the board's cells that need to be filled by a row of like-tokens (all X's or all O's) in order to achieve a win for each game (it contains all possible winning combinations in either horizontal, vertical, or diagonal configurations).

 ```
 WIN_COMBINATIONS =[